JoseRoca/WinFBX/docs/COM/CMemStream Class.md

 # CMemStream Class

-Creates a memory streams, allowing read, write and seek operations.
+Creates a memory stream, allowing read, write and seek operations.
 The stream is thread-safe as of Windows 8.
 On earlier systems, the stream is not thread-safe.
 Cloning is supported as of Windows 8.

 **Include file**: CStream.inc